numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - The more points we sample (adding up more and more heights) the closer the average would be to the actual average of the continuous variable
     - This is seems like a kind of integral of sin(x) between 0 and π
         - For the regular integral, we think of a sample of imputs on this continuum as well, but instead of adding the height sin(x) at each input and dividing by how many there are, we add up sin(x) * dx, where dx is the spacing between the samples
+        - Why multiply by dx?
+Because we are computing area (height * width), not just summing heights; each height sin(x) is "weighted" by how much x-axis space it represents (dx)
         - That is, for the regular integral, we are adding up little areas, not heights
         - And technically the integral is not quite this sum, it is whatever that sum approaches as dx approaches 0
         - As dx -> 0, what remains is the height!
+            - More precisely: as dx → 0, the Riemann sum ∑sin(x) dx approaches the integral
+            - The dx doesn't disappear - it's part of the limiting process
+            - Think of it as: (number of samples → ∞) while (width of each sample → 0)
         - So this is a rephrasing of the same integral

     - So let's reframe this expression for the average (the sum of the heights divided by the number of sampled points) in terms of dx (the spacing between the samples)